Study in Canada

 There’s plenty on offer for city slickers too in this cosmopolitan and vibrant town.
 Canada’s third-largest metropolis, Vancouver consistently features in lists of the world’s most livable cities – and has become one of Canada’s best-known and most-visited cities.
 Cultural offerings include three prominent theatre companies, the Vancouver International Film Festival, and a vibrant and diverse music scene.

-Prominent universities in Vancouver include the University of British Columbia, (ranked 43rd in the QS World University Rankings 2014/15, Canada’s third highest entry) and Simon Fraser University (222=).
-Neighboring Vancouver Island, meanwhile, hosts the University of Victoria (290=) and Vancouver Island University.
+Prominent universities in Vancouver include the University of British Columbia, (ranked 50th in the latest QS World University Rankings) and Simon Fraser University (225th).
+Neighboring Vancouver Island, meanwhile, hosts the University of Victoria (joint 319th) and Vancouver Island University.

-Notable universities in Quebec City include Laval University (ranked 298= in the QS World University Rankings 2014/15) and the Université du Québec (501-550).
+Notable universities in Quebec City include Laval University (ranked joint 324th in the QS World University Rankings 2015/16) and the Université du Québec (431-440).
 The city is also home to the oldest educational institution for women in North America, the Ursuline Convent of Quebec City.
 Teaching at universities in Quebec City is primarily in French.

 Capital city of the province of Alberta, Edmonton is known for its year-round selection of festivals, earning it the nickname ‘The Festival City’.
 It is equally well-known as the home of the West Edmonton Mall, formerly the biggest shopping mall in the world and currently North America’s biggest shopping mall, and for being one of the most northerly major cities in the world.

-Don’t let this northern location put you off too much though; Edmonton’s weather is relatively (emphasis on relatively) mild, even compared to some other more southerly Canadian cities.
-Its location, towards the west of Canada, also means there is no shortage of natural beauty within spitting distance, and the city itself has plenty of attractions – Ford Edmonton Park, Canada’s largest living history museum, the buzzing downtown Arts District, and the fashionable Old Strathcona area, where many of Edmonton’s theaters and live-performance venues are located.
-All this can be found among arresting modern and historic architecture, including restored historical buildings, and a good range of restaurants, pubs and clubs.
+Don’t let this northern location put you off too much; Edmonton’s weather is relatively (emphasis on relatively) mild, even compared to some other more southerly Canadian cities.
+Its location, towards the west of Canada, also means there is no shortage of natural beauty nearby, and the city itself has plenty of attractions – including Ford Edmonton Park, Canada’s largest living history museum, the buzzing downtown Arts District, and the fashionable Old Strathcona area, where many of Edmonton’s theaters and live-performance venues are located.
+All this can be found among a mix of modern and historic architecture, including restored historical buildings, and a good range of restaurants, pubs and clubs.

-Among universities in Edmonton, the most notable is the University of Alberta, ranked fifth in Canada and 84th in the QS World University Rankings 2014/15.
+Among universities in Edmonton, the most notable is the University of Alberta, ranked fourth in Canada and joint 96th in the QS World University Rankings 2015/16.
 Other options include the Northern Alberta Institute of Technology, NorQuest College, MacEwan University, The King’s University College and Concordia University College of Alberta.

 Tuition fees in Canada